1. Don't be afraid to ask

 - If you don’t have piping bags you can use Ziploc bags instead.
 Use scissors to snip off a small V-shape (to imitate a leaf tip), M-shape (to imitate a star tip) or a plain cut from the corner.

 - A small spatula is a handy tool for spreading icing on cupcakes.
 If you can’t find one then a regular knife can be substituted.

-- To make multi-coloured fur for cute animal cupcakes, hold your piping bag (or Ziploc bag) open and spread a thick line of each of 2 colours of frosting up opposite sides of the bag.
+- To make multi-coloured fur for cute animal cupcakes, hold your piping bag (or Ziploc bag) open and spread a thick line of different colour frosting up opposite sides of the bag.
 Fill the bag down the centre with a third colour (if using).